jdegoes/jdegoes.github.io/_posts/2020-05-03-no-effect-tracking.md

 * Type-safety and user-friendliness
 * Features for making user-land code fully testable

-The real reason for using ZIO or other functional effect **isn't** effect tracking: it's everything else.
+The real reason for using ZIO or other functional effect **isn't** effect tracking: it's everything else!

 ## Summary

 Effect tracking isn't a good reason to use an `IO` like data type, in Scala or any other programming language.
 That's because effect tracking (which is actually a misnomer!) isn't commercially useful.

-If we have a vague idea about what functions do, then we generally have a really good idea about whether they perform side-effects, and compiler-enforced effect tracking would add overhead that wouldn't pay for itself.
+If we have a vague idea about what functions do, then we generally have a really good idea about whether they perform side-effects, and compiler-enforced effect tracking would add overhead that wouldn't pay for itself (assuming our only tangible benefit were "effect tracking").
+Also, if we wanted effect tracking, we could always obtain the feature with non-invasive tooling, which could give us the same insight into function interactions without overhead.

 Instead, functional effect systems like ZIO (and Haskell's `IO` data type) let us take side-effects and make them more useful, by turning them into values, which we can transform and compose, solving complex problems with easy and type-safe combinators that simply can't exist for side-effecting statements.

 Beyond this ability, ZIO in particular gives us new superpowers, like easy and safe concurrency, parallelism, resource handling, dependency injection, diagnostic and debugging information, testability, and type-safety.

-In summary, don't use ZIO or IO or any functional effect system for effect tracking.
+In summary, _don't_ use ZIO or IO or any functional effect system for effect tracking, because that benefit alone cannot pay for the cost.

-Instead, if you decide to use functional effect systems, then use them to become a more powerful and productive programmer.
+Instead, if you decide to use functional effect systems, then use them to become a more powerful and productive programmer!